-Cash and cash equivalents includes cash on deposit with financial institutions.
+Cash and cash equivalents includes cash on deposit with financial institutions with original maturities of three months or less.
 We may maintain deposits in federally insured financial institutions in excess of federally insured limits.
 However, management believes we are not exposed to significant credit risk due to the financial position and creditworthiness of the depository institutions in which those deposits are held.